MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Microsoft.Graph.DeviceManagement.md

 ### [Get-MgDeviceManagementDeviceCompliancePolicyScheduledActionForRuleScheduledActionConfiguration](Get-MgDeviceManagementDeviceCompliancePolicyScheduledActionForRuleScheduledActionConfiguration.md)
 The list of scheduled action configurations for this compliance policy.
+Compliance policy must have one and only one block scheduled action.

 ### [Get-MgDeviceManagementDeviceCompliancePolicySettingStateSummary](Get-MgDeviceManagementDeviceCompliancePolicySettingStateSummary.md)
 The summary states of compliance policy settings for this account.